 The company produces different kinds of vehicles and its spare parts like 2 wheelers, 3 wheelers, etc. India is not considered to be an easy market and patience always gives you something good.

 This Company is the perfect inspiration for this quote.
-This is the company whose struggle started about 100 years back and now it is in the sky, flying with the open arms.
+This is the company whose struggle started about 100 years back and now it is in the sky, flying with open arms.

 The Company was established by T.V.
 Sundaram Iyengar.
-He stared with the bus service in Delhi.
+He started with the bus service in Delhi.
 It was the year 1911 when he founded Sundaram Iyengar and Sons Limited.
 That company was the first bus service provider in Delhi.
 With a large number of busses, they ruled the bus service at that time.
 After the death of Mr. Sundaram, his sons took over the company.

 History of TVS Motor Company:

 In the year 1962, Sundaram Clayton came into existence.
 This company was invented by the collaboration of Sundaram company and Clayton Dewandre Holdings of the United Kingdom.
 This collaboration started making products of motors bike brakes, compressors, and other automotive products.
-For a little time, the company was engaged in the same work about a decade, they were manufacturing automotive products.
+For a little time, the company was engaged in the same work for about a decade, they were manufacturing automotive products.

 Finally, after this collaboration, they started producing motorcycles in the year 1984.
 At the time they worked together, they brought a wide variety of auto motives in the market.

 Most of the products were launched under the name of Suzuki to have a better position in the market.
 Suzuki Supra, Suzuki Samurai, Suzuki Shogun, and Suzuki Shaolin were some of the models that were launched by the joint venture of TVS Suzuki.

-These two giant Suzuki Ltd and Sundaram Clayton Ltd shared their venture for about 19 years and in the year 2001; the collaboration came to an end.
-In the time they worked together, the companies worked on designs and production of the automobiles which were suitable and better for the Indian market.
+These two giants Suzuki Ltd and Sundaram Clayton Ltd shared their venture for about 19 years and in the year 2001; the collaboration came to an end.
+In the time they worked together, the companies worked on designs and production of automobiles that were suitable and better for the Indian market.